 5. Route the pump cable, the pump box fan cable, and the pump tubing to the appropriate locations and plug them in to the monitor.
-Be sure to connect the ground lead tied to the yellow pump cable to the grounding connection on the BAM 1022 case.
+Be sure to connect the ground lead tied to the yellow pump cable to the grounding connection on the BAM 1022 power distribution box.
 Note that the pump cable connection is a twist lock type.
 Once inserted, rotate it slightly in a clockwise direction to lock it in place.
-To insert the tubing, simply press it in to the fitting.
+To insert the tubing, simply press it into the fitting.
 See photos below.

-- 6. Wrap the lower threads of the pipe seal with Teflon tape and install it in the top of the enclosure.
-See picture to the right. - 7.
-Insert the black sealing ring and loosely attach the white clamping ring (also shown in the picture at right) to the pipe seal. - 8.
-Locate the red cap covering the inlet tube receiver inside the BAM 1022 enclosure.
+6. Wrap the lower threads of the pipe seal with Teflon tape and install it in the top of the enclosure.
+See picture to the right.

+7. Locate the red cap covering the inlet tube receiver inside the BAM 1022 enclosure.
 It is found just to the left of the touchscreen display.
 Remove the large red cap and a smaller red insert will be revealed beneath it.
 Remove this cap as well.
 See image below left.

-- 9. Slide the inlet tube through the pipe seal on top of the enclosure just until you can see it inside the enclosure.
-Position the inlet heater beneath the inlet tube and slide the tube through the heating element until it just comes in contact with the o-rings.
+- 8. Slide the inlet tube through the pipe seal on top of the enclosure just until you can see it inside the enclosure.
+Position the inlet heater beneath the inlet tube and slide the tube through the heating element until it just comes in contact with the O-rings.
 Raise the heater so it is near (but not touching) the top of the enclosure and fasten it in position with the supplied hex wrench.
-See image above center. - 10.
+See image above center. - 9.
 Rotate the tube so that the heater power cable is facing the back left corner of the enclosure and route the cable down the large empty hole located near that corner.
-Push the inlet tube down all the way and wrap the heater element in the supplied insulating material as shown in the above right image. - 11.
+Push the inlet tube down all the way and wrap the heater element in the supplied insulating material as shown in the above right image. - 10.
 Route the inlet tube heater to the power connection labeled HEATER in the back of the BAM 1022 and plug it in.
 Note that this connection is a twist lock type.
 Once inserted, rotate it slightly in a clockwise direction to lock it in place.

-12. Install the 597 probe on the inlet tube above the roof of the BAM 1022 enclosure using the U-bolt with the nuts and washers provided.
-Connect the silver connector of the cable to the silver connection on the bottom of the sensor.
+11. Install the 597A probe on the inlet tube above the roof of the BAM 1022 enclosure using the U-bolt with the nuts and washers provided.
+Connect the silver connector of the. cable to the silver connection on the bottom of the sensor.
 See pictures below.

-13. Route the sensor cable to the back of the enclosure and attach it to the connection labeled as EXTERNAL AMBIENT SENSOR.
-See photo below left.
+12. Route the sensor cable to the back of the enclosure and attach it to the SENSOR NETWORK terminals in the top position see below left table and center photo.